Buying a Home in a New York City New Development Vs. Old: Which is Better?

 There are many upsides to purchasing a new-construction condo over a resale property.

-While purchasing the former, on average, tends to cost significantly more than the latter, a high-quality purchase (which can encompass everything from location, to architecture, to amenities) can appreciate in value at a brisk clip.
+While purchasing the former, on average, tends to cost significantly more than the latter, a high-quality purchase (which can encompass everything from location to architecture to amenities) can appreciate value at a brisk clip.

 (Some coveted housing stock—like pre-war apartments—are also in short supply and hard to come by.)

-In addition, unlike a co-op, for new units, there is no board approval necessary.
+In addition, unlike a co-op, no board approval is necessary for new units.

-And unlike a pre-owned condo, there is no potential need for a gut rehab or major overhaul, which could potentially spiral into a money pit.
+And unlike a pre-owned condo, there is no potential need for a gut rehab or significant overhaul, which could potentially spiral into a money pit.

-The flip side to this is that purchasing a new unit can sometimes feel like a roll of the dice—with lots of potential scenarios where a purchase can go wrong whether in Manhattan or any other borough.
+The flip side is that purchasing a new unit can sometimes feel like a roll of the dice—with many potential scenarios where a purchase can go wrong, whether in Manhattan or any other borough.

 However, with proper due diligence, homebuyers can mitigate such risks.